The Warson Capital Partners

 JAMES R. BRIGHAM JR.

-Jim Brigham is a Partner of Warson Capital Partners.
-With many years of experience in finance, investments and entrepreneurial management, Jim provides a wealth of knowledge and years of success in private equity to Warson’s clients.
-He focuses on recapitalizations, turn-around situations, and sourcing capital for growth companies as well as buy-side and sell-side merger and acquisition transactions primarily in our healthcare services and life sciences practices.
+Jim Brigham is a Managing Partner of Warson Capital Partners.
+Mr. Brigham has extensive experience in finance, investments, entrepreneurial management, strategic planning, medical devices, and government service.
+At Warson Capital he focuses on recapitalizations, turn-around situations, and sourcing capital for growth companies as well as buy-side and sell-side merger and acquisition transactions primarily in our healthcare services and life sciences practices.

-From 1985 to 2001, Jim served as President and CEO of Diagraph Corporation, a family business and manufacturer of industrial bar coding and product identification systems, which the family successfully grew and subsequently sold in 2001 to Illinois Tool Works.
-He served as Chairman of the New York City Public Development Corporation from 1981 to 1985, and Budget Director of the City of New York from 1978 to 1981 during which time he successfully guided the City out of near bankruptcy.
+From 1985 to 2001, Mr. Brigham served as fourth generation President and CEO of Diagraph Corporation, a manufacturer of industrial bar coding and product identification systems, which the family successfully grew and subsequently sold in 2001 to Illinois Tool Works, Inc. (NYSE ITW).
+He served as Chairman of the New York City Public Development Corporation from 1981 to 1985, and Budget Director of New York City from 1978 to 1981, during which time he successfully guided the city out of near bankruptcy.
 Jim began his career with J.P.
-Morgan & Company in mergers and acquisitions from 1969 to 1978.
+Morgan & Company in corporate finance from 1969 to 1978.

-From 2004 to 2014, Jim served as a partner at Healthpoint Capital of New York, a private equity firm exclusively focused on the orthopedic and dental device markets where he served as Director of the firm for six years, and was CEO of a portfolio company Biolok International, Inc., a dental implant manufacturer combined with BioHorizons Implant Systems, Inc.
+From 2003 to 2009, Jim was a partner at Healthpoint Capital of New York, a private equity firm exclusively focused on the orthopedic and dental device markets where he served as Managing Director and operating partner.
+He was CEO of a portfolio company Bio-Lok International, Inc., a dental implant manufacturer that combined with HPC’s platform dental company BioHorizons Implant Systems, Inc., which ultimately was sold to Henry Schein, Inc. (Nasdaq HSIC).

-Jim also serves on the board of directors of Vertebral Technologies, Inc. of Minneapolis and Asclepius Laboratories, Inc. of Boston.
-Jim is Chairman of the Board of Nest (www.build-a-nest.org), a New York-based non-profit that supports artisan businesses around the world, and President of the Board of North Side Community School, a highly-successful charter school in St. Louis.
+Mr. Brigham also is Chairman of the Board of Directors of Vertebral Technologies, Inc. of Minneapolis.
+He is Chairman of the Board of Trustees of Nest (www.buildanest.org), a non-profit that works with artisan businesses and advises major brands on global supply chain compliance.
+He is past President of the Board of North Side Community School, a highly successful charter school in St. Louis.
 He has served on the boards of numerous charitable organizations in New York and St. Louis.

-Jim received his Bachelor of Arts degree from Duke University and a Master of Business Administration from the University of Chicago.
+Jim received his Bachelor of Arts degree in history from Duke University and a Master of Business Administration in finance and economics from the University of Chicago.